-Currently, the City has a total of 964 beds/rooms/units available to serve the homeless in various forms (Table 28).
+The following facilities serving the homeless are based in the City of Santa Barbara Currently, the City has a total of 823 964 beds/rooms/units available to serve the homeless in various forms (Table 28).
 Additionally, in 2022 two projects were added to the inventory-Dignity Moves with 34 units and Hospitality House with 24 units, increasing total capacity to 1,022 for 2023.
 As demonstrated below, the City continues its commitment to the support of housing opportunities for persons experiencing homelessness.
+Table 28).

-TABLE 28: HOUSING FOR PEOPLE EXPERIENCING HOMELESSNESS CITY OF SANTA BARBARA increasing total capacity to 1,022 for 2023.
+TABLE 28: HOUSING FOR PEOPLE EXPERIENCING HOMELESSNESS CITY OF SANTA BARBARA

 Facility Type Capacity

-Emergency Shelter 330
+Emergency Shelter 3 3013

-Transitional Housing 54
+Transitional Housing 54120

 Rapid Re-Housing 48

-Permanent Supportive Housing 446
+Permanent Supportive Housing 446232

 Total Housing 878

 Safe Parking for People Living in Their Vehicles 86

+Other 158

-Total Capacity 964
+Total Capacity 9 6409

+Total Need 1,778 Units

-In 2022, two projects were added to the inventory: Dignity Moves w rith 34 units and Hospitality House with 24 units,
+^{} In 2022, two projects were added to the inventory: Dignity Moves with 34 units and Hospitality House with 24 units, increasing total capacity to 1,022 for 2023.
+County of Santa Barbara and City of Santa Barbara Phase II Community Action Plan to Address Homelessness 2021